zhilizheng/qsubshcom/README.md

 # qsubshcom

-An simple job submitter for PBS Pro, Torque, SGE and Slurm.
+A simple job submitter for PBS Pro, Torque, SGE and Slurm.

 qsubshcom will find the cluster type automatically, and call the correct submit command without writting dialect (#PBS #SBATCH).
 It has a robust log system (e.g., all command you run, time), straightforward job dependency declaration (submit multiple job at same time and run some first), and real-time resource consumption monitor if not provided by your cluster.
 You don't have to rewrite the script again and again and struggling with job orders for different clusters.

-qsubshcom don't have any dependent libraries in Linux system.
+qsubshcom has no dependent library in Linux system (if you have batch system installed).
 Download the qsubshcom, chmod +x qsubshcom, put it into your PATH, then it's ready to go.

 Author: Zhili